Last updated: 13 May 2021

 Lettings legislation, tax rules and government initiatives are an ever-evolving landscape.
 So here’s a round-up of the main upcoming changes that may affect you.

-Latest on evictions
+Latest on evictions and notice periods

 The Government’s pilot mediation service

 The Ministry of Housing, Communities and Local Government (MHCLG) is funding a new mediation service in England and Wales to support tenants and landlords in coming to out-of-court agreements over possession claims, which it’s hoped will help streamline the court process.

 If you’ve begun a possession claim, your tenant can access free legal advice from the Housing Possession Court Duty Scheme and if you both then agree, the case will be referred to a mediator.
 If an agreement is reached, the court will be informed; if not, the hearing will go ahead.

 The issue of tenants with pets is often the subject of debate and that’s likely to continue throughout the year.

 The first thing to know is that the government ‘model tenancy agreement’ has been adjusted, taking out the ability for landlords to issue a blanket ban on tenants with pets.
 At the moment, this is only applicable if a landlord uses the government agreement.

 However, you also need to be aware that a new Bill to ban ‘no pet’ clauses in all tenancy agreements passed its first reading in October and is awaiting a date for its second reading.